-Registration is free and there are no subscription costs – you just pay for the electricity you use at a competitive cost:
+Registration is free and there are no subscription costs – you just pay for the electricity you use:

 Revive is a network of public electric vehicle (EV) charge points located in the West of England and created by the local authorities of Bristol, South Gloucestershire, Bath and North East Somerset, and North Somerset.
 Using funding from the Office for Zero Emission Vehicles, over 120 new charging bays are being installed by March 2022, including four Rapid EV charging hubs.

 Revive has been designed to be a reliable, easy to access network that will grow.
-Charge points are supplied and maintained by international experts Siemens Mobility, and operates on the same proven system as the national GeniePoint public charging network, meaning that users can also access GeniePoint chargers and visa versa.
+Charge points are supplied and maintained by international experts Yunex Traffic (formerly Siemens Mobility), and operates on the same proven system as the national GeniePoint public charging network, meaning that users can also access GeniePoint chargers and visa versa.